There are 50+ unregulated pregnancy centers in wisconsin

-Crisis pregnancy centers (CPCs) also known as anti-abortion clinics, or fake clinics, are facilities designed to dissuade individuals from seeking abortions, contraception, and having premarital sex.(1) While often presenting themselves as medical clinics, they are largely unregulated, typically lack licensed clinical staff, and do not adhere to medical ethics.
-Their core services are limited to free pregnancy tests and information aimed at steering decisions away from abortion, with some also offering limited ultrasounds or STI testing.
+Crisis Pregnancy Centers (CPCs), also known as uregulated pregnancy centers, are facilities designed to confuse and shame individuals from seeking abortion care, contraceptives, or having premarital sex.
+(Chen, 2012) While often presenting themselves as medical clinics, they are largely unregulated, typically lack licensed clinical staff, and do not adhere to medical ethics.
+Their core services are limited to free pregnancy tests and handing out information to steer decisions away from abortion by shaming the patient seeking care.
+Some also offer very limited ultrasounds or STI testing.

 Their business model is based on deception.

-LIES AND DECEPTION SPREAD BY anti-abortion CLINICS
+LIES AND DECEPTION SPREAD BY unregulated pregnancy centers

 These are some examples of lies told by CPCs

-FALSE: “Abortion increases your risk of breast cancer by 50%”
+FALSE: “Abortion increases your risk of breast cancer by 50%.”

-FACT: Recent studies show no causal link between induced abortion and an increase in cancer risk.(4)
+FACT: Recent studies show no causal link between induced abortion and an increase in cancer risk.
+(Shen et al., 2023)

 FACT: The “abortion reversal” regimen CPCs offer has not been approved by medical and ethics boards.
 Because of safety concerns for study participants at UC Davis, research of this regimen has been halted.
-(5)
+(Stifani & Lavelanet, 2024)

-How many anti-abortion clinics are there?
+How many CPCs are there?

 WHAT’S HAPPENING IN MILWAUKEE?

 Crisis Pregnancy Centers (CPCs) disproportionately harm Black and Latina communities through deliberate and systematic targeting strategies that exploit structural vulnerabilities.
-As documented in a Reproductive Freedom for All’s (formerly NARAL) Pro-Choice America report, Care Net’s “Urban Initiative,” an “underserved outreach” program active since 2003, is explicitly designed to target African-American and Latina women by placing advertisements in bus shelters and on Black Entertainment Television (BET), even invoking offensive comparisons between abortion and slavery to manipulate and shame women by leveraging historical trauma.(3)
+As documented in a Reproductive Freedom for All’s (formerly NARAL) Pro-Choice America report, Care Net’s “Urban Initiative,” an “underserved outreach” program active since 2003, is explicitly designed to target African-American and Latina women by placing advertisements in bus shelters and on Black Entertainment Television (BET), even invoking offensive comparisons between abortion and slavery to manipulate and shame women by leveraging historical trauma.
+(NARAL Pro-Choice America, 2015)

 CPCs further concentrate their facilities in low-income urban neighborhoods and near colleges and comprehensive health clinics, ensuring they are more physically accessible to women of color than legitimate reproductive health providers.
 This predatory outreach is compounded by the widespread dissemination of medically inaccurate information, including false claims about abortion risks, mental health, breast cancer, and infertility, which undermines informed decision-making and reproductive autonomy.